 - The Legislature or the Industrial Welfare Commission (IWC) has specified that an employment relationship is a specific kind.
 In this type of situation, the ABC test does not apply in order to figure out what a worker’s status or liability are.
 Instead, the specific language used in IWC’s wage orders, the Labor Code, and the Unemployment Insurance Code will apply.

 - A court of law will decide that the ABC test is not applicable for a specific reason, barring the Borello test, which we will elaborate on a little later.

 - There are specific occupations and contracting relationships where the ABC test will not apply.
 These can be understood by using the Borello test, which we will get into now.

 In 1989, the California Supreme Court made a decision that established what came to be known as the Borello test.
 In the case of S.G.
 Borello & Sons, Inc. v.
-Dept. of Industrial Relations (1989) 48 Cal.3d 341, this test was designed to use several factors in order to come up with a determination.
-This included whether a potential employer had the type of control they needed to achieve the results they wanted.
+Dept. of Industrial Relations (1989) 48 Cal.3d 341, this Borello test was designed to use several factors to determine an independent contractor vs employee.
+The factors included whether a potential employer had the type of control they needed to achieve the results they wanted.
 This control did not have to be direct or detailed.
 The following had to be considered in the Borello test: